hotosm/osm-fieldwork/doc/externaldata.md

 database.

 There is a translation between the column names one gets when querying the data and how ODK Collect see it.
-There is following translation from ODK to OSM as well, and they all have to work together for a clean data flow.
+There is the following translation from ODK to OSM as well, and they all have to work together for a clean data flow.
 I like to keep all the tag and values as similar as possible, cause otherwise it's easy to get lost.
 The rough rule of